ludoBcg/Vol_viewer/README.md

 ## 3. COMPILATION

 Vol_viewer is provided as a ready-to-build folder with a CMakeList.
+Make sure that it points to the correct *libs* directory, then use it to generate a project.
+This project was developed with VisualStudio 2022.

 ## 4. SOURCES